 Marianne was the 2015 Runner-up for the Excellence in Theatre Education Award presented by The Broadway League and Carnegie Mellon University at The Tony Awards.

 Matt was born and raised in Montana.
 After living and working in several cities throughout the state, he is now pleased to call Helena home.
-He holds a Master of Fine Arts in Scene Design from The University of Montana, where his favorite productions included The Cherry Orchardand Fuddy Meers.
-Since joining Grandstreet Theatre this past June, he’s had the privilege of working alongside many excellent professionals and volunteers from the Helena community.
+He holds a Master of Fine Arts in Scene Design from The University of Montana, where his favorite productions included The Cherry Orchard and Fuddy Meers.
+Since joining Grandstreet Theatre, he’s had the privilege of working alongside many excellent professionals and volunteers from the Helena community.
 This theatre is a special place that has given him a tremendous opportunity to grow as a technician, designer and community member.
 He hopes to continue to do so for years to come.
-Thank you to his family and his girlfriend, Kaci, for their ongoing love and support.
+Thank you to his family and his wife, Kaci, for their ongoing love and support.

 Box Office Manager, Administrative Assistant

 Katie is the OLD rusty anchor of Grandstreet, being the longest, consecutively employed person on staff.
 With much on-the-job training, she has costumed numerous shows, performed a few times, painted a few sets, and stretched her knowledge of computers to a near-breaking point.
 She loves what she does, and she loves ‘her’ patrons and ‘her’ theatre.